AikateriniT/SECURITY-VOCABULARY/README.md

     Data control language, is used to create priviledges to allow users to access and manipulate a database.
 By SQL injection which uses DCL type, the perpetrator violates the confidentiality (grant) and the availability (revoke)(Unwanted people could grand themselves admin priviledges or revoke the admin rights from an administrator.)

+What is SQL injection?

+    They are the most common web hacking techniques.
+An SQL injection attack consists of insertion or "Injection" of malicious code via the SQL query input from the client to the application.

+Example of SQL injection:

+        "SELECT * FROM users WHERE name ='" + userName + "'";
+        This is the SQL query to retrieve the user information from the database.

+        The variable userName holds the input from the client and injects it into the query.
+        If the input would be Smith the query then looks like:
+        "SELECT * FROM users WHERE name = 'Smith'";
+        And would retrieve all data from the user with the name Smith.